hazelcast/hazelcast/site/docs/design-docs/index.md

 description: Various Design Documents for Hazelcast Jet features
 ---

-In this section we'll reference technical design of upcoming Jet features.
-These documents are evolving over time, and once the feature is released the documentation will be added as part of the main docs structure.
+This section contains documents detailing technical design of Jet features, created during the development process.
+Design docs for features appears under that version's docs.
+Features developed for the upcoming version appears under the [pre-release version docs](../next/design-docs).

 Each document is numbered, though since we're just starting this process we'll only include features for Jet starting from Jet 4.1.